 In season, there are lifeguards, restrooms, and a concession stand.
 It's a popular beach and the parking lot does sometimes fill up.

-Gray’s Beach – Located in Yarmouthport, this beach is also known as Bass Hole.
-It’s a smaller beach, with just a small area for swimming.
-However, this water is calmer, so it’s great for little ones.
+Gray's Beach - Located in Yarmouthport, this beach is also known as Bass Hole.
+It's a small beach with just a small swimming area.
+However, this water is calmer, so it's great for little ones.

 The best part of Gray's Beach is the long boardwalk.
 It's a beautiful place to take a walk.
 In the summer, you do have to pay for parking, however.
 This is a recent change.